List of WordGirl episodes

+WordGirl is an American animated superhero children's television series created by Dorothea Gillim.
+Soup2Nuts produced the series, which is presented by PBS Kids.

-The following is a list of episodes of the PBS Kids animated show WordGirl, which aired from September 3, 2007 to August 7, 2015.
-The show originally aired as short segments known as The Amazing Colossal Adventures of WordGirl from November 10, 2006 until October 10, 2007.
-The show, in all, aired for 130 half-hour episodes.
-Almost each one consisted of two separate segments, while others were full half-hour specials.
+The series originally aired as short segments known as The Amazing Colossal Adventures of WordGirl from November 10, 2006 until October 10, 2007.
+The series aired from September 3, 2007 to August 7, 2015.
+Over the course of the series, 130 half-hours of WordGirl were produced, comprising 128 regular episodes and one double-length special.
+Almost each one consists of two separate segments, while others were full half-hour specials.
+Overall, the series includes 248 segments.